1947

 of which the outlines of the original walls can be seen on the floor (each side had a separate

 entrance).
-Beyond that is the master (his and her) bathroom.
+Beyond this is the master (his and her) bathroom.
 Observant surfers will notice the

 plasma orb in the fireplace in the left photo.
 If it is indeed an orb and not just a reflection of the

-camera lens it leads credence to the conclusion of visitors who feel the structure is haunted.
+camera lens it leads credence to the conclusion of visitors that feel the structure is haunted.

-The Exterior of the House of Apache Fires was to Mirror the Exterior
+Exterior of House of Apache Fires- Mirror of Exterior of the

 by Jack for this room was a wall to display all